ethrdev/cognitive-memory/README.md

 # Edit .env.development with your API keys
 ```

+**Note**: The Library API is included in the same package as the MCP server - no additional installation required for direct Python integration.

 ### Database Setup (Neon Cloud)

 This project uses [Neon Cloud](https://neon.tech) for serverless PostgreSQL with pgvector.